Every product on this page was carefully chosen. I may earn a commission if you make a purchase through a link. See my full disclosure.

 If you love a good laugh, enjoy hanging out with your friends and (potentially) dirtying up your mind, then check out these 12 popular board games for adults.
 There’s sure to be something that tickles your fancy.

-If you like Cards Against Humanity or Apples to Apples and have a dirty mind, then That’s What She Said will be right up your ally.
-Great for bachelorette parties, college reunions, couples night, your 21st birthday . . . your 50th birthday.
-Honestly, just take the game with you everywhere.
-It’s a funny game that’ll show you how dirty your friends’ minds really are. best board games for adults
+If you’re a fan of games like Cards Against Humanity or Apples to Apples and have a twisted sense of humor, then you’ll love That’s What She Said.
+It’s perfect for bachelorette parties, college reunions, couples’ night, your 21st birthday, or even your 50th birthday.
+To be honest, you can take this game with you wherever you go.
+It’s a hilarious game that will reveal just how dirty your friends’ minds really are.

-Have you ever thought about what your friends really think of you?
-Well you’re about to find out.
-Here’s how the game will go down: A Dictator is chosen who reads the card aloud, everyone silently votes who they feel best matches that question, answers are revealed and whoever matches the dictator’s answer scores a point.
-Some questions you’ll find include “Whose funeral will have the smallest attendance?” and “If we were all hitchhikers, who would be the last person to get picked up?”
-The next time you’re out with your friends, take this with you.
-It will make for an entertaining night. best board games for adults
+Have you ever wondered what your friends really think of you?
+If so, here’s a fun game you can play with them.
+It’s called Bad People.
+Here’s how it works: one person is chosen to be the Dictator and reads a card aloud with a question on it.
+Everyone else silently votes for the person they think best matches the question.
+The answers are then revealed, and whoever matches the Dictator’s answer scores a point.
+Some of the questions you can expect to see include “Whose funeral will have the smallest attendance?” and “If we were all hitchhikers, who would be the last person to get picked up?”
+This game is sure to make for an entertaining night with your friends.

 Wanna have a good time or just need an icebreaker game?
 This game may just be the answer.
 All you have to do is pick a card, follow the instructions and get ready to drink.
 One card, for example, instructs the group to pick the most indecisive person and then let them choose who drinks.
 It’s absolutely awful.
 I, for one, have a terrible case of indecisiveness, so this card would be the death of me.